advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4.md

 With this definition, the theorem was proven by contradiction:

 Assume all three criteria (atomicity, availability and partition tolerance) are fulfilled.
 Since any network with at least two nodes can be divided into two disjoint, non-empty sets {G1,G2}, we define our network as such.
 An atomic object o has the initial value v0.
-We define a1 as part of an execution consisting of a single write on the atomic object to a value v1 ¡Ù v0 in G1.
+We define a1 as part of an execution consisting of a single write on the atomic object to a value v1 â‰  v0 in G1.
 Assume a1 is the only client request during that time.
 Further, assume that no messages from G1 are received in G2, and vice versa.

 Because of the availability requirement we know that a1 will complete, meaning that the object o now has value v1 in G1.